Quick Start

 Now, we can inspect the freshly calculated discharge values:

-You could now write the results to file, print them into a figure, evaluate them statistically, or - if you don’t like them - change some configurations and calculate different results.
+You could now write the results to file, print them into a figure, evaluate them statistically, or change some configurations and repeat the simulation if you don’t like them.
+As a last example, we compare the complete simulated discharge time series with the available measurements of gauge Kalkofen by plotting them: